-RE: King County Proposed Ordinance No. 2021-0267
+RE: King County Proposed Ordinance 2021-0267

-The Metropolitan Solid Waste Advisory Committee (MSWAC) closely and effectively collaborated with the King County Solid Waste Division to update the Comprehensive Solid Waste Management Plan (Plan) that was successfully adopted by a majority of cities and the King County Council in 2019.
-The next update of the Plan will include a recommendation the long-term disposal choice after Cedar Hills is expanded and reaches its capacity.
+The Metropolitan Solid Waste Advisory Committee (MSWAC) collaborated with the King County Solid Waste Division to update the Comprehensive Solid Waste Management Plan (Plan) that was adopted by a majority of cities and the King County Council in 2019.
+The next update of the Plan will include a recommendation on the long-term disposal choice for after Cedar Hills is expanded and reaches its capacity.

-At its January 2022 meeting, the Regional Policy Committee considered Proposed Ordinance No. 2021-0267 which would create an advisory committee to make recommendations about using Waste-to-Energy (WTE) technology for the disposal of the region's municipal solid waste.
+At its January 2022 meeting, the Regional Policy Committee considered Proposed Ordinance 2021-0267 which would create an advisory committee to make recommendations about using Waste-to-Energy (WTE) technology for the disposal of the region's municipal solid waste.